 4. Rosemary Oil

-Rosemary oil works great as a natural repellent for spider mites [2].
+Rosemary oil is a natural repellent for some spider mites [2].

 Make a homemade spider mite spray by mixing three teaspoons of rosemary oil and a teaspoon of organic liquid soap with a liter of water.